pitchumani/hugo-site/content/posts/hello.md

 Hello World!

 This is my first post in this site.
-As seen in the footer of the web, this site is built using hugo (coder theme).
+As seen in the footer of the web, this site is built using hugo.

 **Generating content**